Better-Than-Takeout Mongolian Chicken

 • General Tso’s Chicken or Kung Pao Chicken – My Kung Pao chicken recipe is close to General Tso’s but Kung Pao has red peppers, whereas General Tso’s is just the protein, no veggies.
 Both of these read spicy-yet-sweet, as savory dishes go.
 The heat level can vary from mild to hot depending on preference.
 Of all the previously mentioned chicken recipes, these are the only ‘spicy’ ones.

-Ingredients in Better-Than Chinese Takeout Mongolian Chicken
+Ingredients in Mongolian Chicken

 For this homemade rendition of a popular dish in Chinese-American restaurants, you’ll need the following common ingredients: